upcvqa/final/prova.md

 # Introduction
 ## Motivation
 ## Proposal
+Use the paper model as a base to introduce variations in the composing elements:
+- using a different (newer) model for vision
+- using a different strategy for the language channel
+- other variations (replace tanh by relu as non linearity) Implement tuned models and check their metrics

 ## Goals
 # Working environment
 One of our earliests decissions was to discard Tensor Flow in favour of **Pytorch**.
 We have had very few labs with Tensor Flow at that time and the learning curve for Pytorch seemed less steep.